 Your vote is important, whether or not you plan to attend the meeting, and we encourage you to vote promptly.
 You may vote your shares on the Internet or via a toll-free telephone number.
 Alternatively, if you received a paper copy of the proxy card by mail, you may sign, date and mail the proxy card in the envelope provided.
 Instructions regarding all three methods of voting are contained in the proxy statement and the proxy card.
 Note also that if you hold your shares through a bank, broker or other holder of record, you may vote your shares in accordance with your voting instruction form or notice provided by the record holder.

 Thank you for your support and continued interest in Ingredion.

 Sincerely.

-Ilene S. Gordon Chairman, President and Chief Executive Officer lene S. Snelon
+Ilene S. Gordon

+Executive Chairman of the Board

+lene S. Spelon

 Ingredion Incorporated 5 Westbrook Corporate Center Westchester, Illinois 60154

 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS